rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ## Type identity of generic types
 [type-identity-of-generic-types]: #type-identity-of-generic-types

-The type identity of generic types is derived from the types specified for their type parameters as well as the *full* captured view of available implementations for each of their type parameters:
+The type identity of generic types is derived from the types specified for their type parameters as well as the *full* *implementation environment* of each of their type parameters:

 ```rust
 #[derive(Default)]